 Download the Dangerous Goods Declaration:

 Please note that the fillable form of the "Shipper's Declaration" requires Adobe Acrobat (c) software in version 6 or 7.
-When using the free "Acrobat Reader" version (which can be downloaded here) the "save file" functionality will not be available.
+When using the free Acrobat Reader version the "save file" functionality will not be available.